hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # Multi-primary Configurations

-Also known as multi-master configurations this model can provide flexibility and redundancy particularly for IXFR.
+This model can provide flexibility and redundancy particularly for IXFR.
 A secondary will receive one or more NOTIFY messages and can send an SOA to all of the configured primaries.
 It can then choose to send an XFR request to the primary with the highest SOA (or